Skip to content

 Vancouver's tourism sector has received some welcome news.

-Canada's national airline by January plans to up its number of non-stop flights between Vancouver and mainland China to 14 from the four.
+Canada's national airline by January plans to up its number of non-stop flights between Vancouver and mainland China to 14 from the current four.

 The airline's current four flights per week between Vancouver and China are to Shanghai, and it will start flying daily on that route starting Dec.
 7.